ycpei/ypei.me/posts/2019-03-14-great-but-manageable-expectations.md

 Let us first compare Route 1 and Route 2 without specialising to the Gaussian mechanism.

 **Disclaimer**.
-What follows is my original research and has not been reviewed by anyone.
+What follows is a bit messy and has not been reviewed by anyone.

 Suppose each mechanism $N_i$ satisfies
 $(\epsilon', \delta(\epsilon'))$-dp.
 Let